Administration Guide

 Resolution: An Administrator reactivates the account via Admin Center > Site Settings > IAM > Users.
 Toggle Active off and on, or ask the user to use Forgot password? on the sign-in page.

-Likely cause: The user holds the User role rather than Administrator, or deployment-level configuration hides the menu entry for everyone on this deployment.
+Likely cause: The user has the User role rather than Administrator.

-Where to verify: - Role: Admin Center > Site Settings > IAM > Users — confirm the user's Role column. - Deployment availability: compare with another site on the same instance, or contact vendor support.
+Where to verify: Open Admin Center > Site Settings > IAM > Users and check the user's Role.

 Symptom: Direct URL to IAM > Users returns "Not Found"